Remi-Coulom/joedb/doc/source/network_protocol.rst

        | checkpoint     | 'R' is pull-only
        | 'R' or 'W'
+H                       reply to H, hash is matching
-H                       reply to H, hash is matching h                       reply to H, hash mismatch r      until data       reply to r (size may be shorter than what was asked)
+I                       reply to I, hash is matching h                       reply to H or I, hash mismatch r      until data       reply to r (size may be shorter than what was asked)

 D      until            reply to D